 An NDA agreement contains Project objectives, Deliverables, Legal clauses, Project Milestones, and Annexures/References.

 The wireframe activity helps developers to have a precise estimate of the application development timeline.
-It also enables the software designer to build accurate and immaculate designs.
+It also enables the software designer to build accurate and immaculate designs of the app.